 Gross Tonne Kilometres (GTK)

-Distortion of track alignment under high temperature condition, resulting from improper rail installation
+Distortion of track alignment under high temperature conditions.

 Heritage Charter Services